benjamincrozat/lumen-boilerplate/README.md

 ## Why?

-Lumen is a fantastic lightweight version of Laravel.
-Too light most of the time.
-So, I added things I often need for real world projects without having to switch to the full framework.
+Lumen is a very lightweight version of Laravel.
+Even if Taylor managed to keep a lot of useful things for real world needs, it's still too light to me.
+So in this project, I added some dependencies and boilerplated some useful things to make them work out of the box.

 ## Server requirements